 When a protected characteristic is crucial for a job

-In rare cases an employer might be able to prove an applicant needs a certain protected characteristic (such as a person's sex or religion) to do a particular job.
+In rare cases an employer might be able to prove an applicant needs a certain protected characteristic (such as a person's sex, race or religion) to do a particular job.
 This is known as an 'occupational requirement'.

 For it to be an occupational requirement, both of the following must also apply: